pydantic/pydantic/changes/2532-uriyyo.md

-Fix issue with config decl at class level.
+Fix bug with configurations declarations that are passed as keyword arguments during class creation.